preons/docs/content/articles/making-preons.md

 }
 ```

-The icing on the cake is solving the priority problem at different breakpoints.
+The icing on the cake is solving the priority problem.

 ```css
 .bg-blue {